 You should also try and find keywords that are used on a semi-regular to regular basis.
 If you target a keyword that no one ever actually searches, then your ad won’t be seen.

-Once you have been running ads for a little while, you can see which searches trigger your ads by going to Keywords > Search terms (or, in some versions, Insights and reports > Search terms) in the Google Ads menu.
-By using this, you can narrow down your keywords and adjust them to get more effective results.
+Once you have been running ads for a little while, you can see which searches trigger your ads by going to Keywords > Search terms (or, in some platform versions, Insights and reports > Search terms) in the Google Ads menu.
+By analysing this data, you can narrow down your keywords and adjust them for more lucrative results.

 Keyword match types

-When you select a keyword, you have the option to pick a match type.
-This identifies how exact you want Google to be when showing your ads.
+When you select a target keyword, you have the option to pick a match type.
+This identifies how exact you want Google to be when matching your ads with searches.

-Google will take your ad and show it to people who search for your keyword, but also to people who are searching for similar keywords.
+Google will show your ad to people who search for your keyword, but also to people who are searching for similar keywords.
 These similar keywords may or may not include your target keyword.

 For example, if you target ‘takeaway Cumbria’, your ad may be shown to people searching ‘takeaway Cumbria’, ‘takeaway pizza Cockermouth’, or ‘Chinese food Cumbria’.

-This gives you the broadest range of possible views, but your ad may be shown in irrelevant searches and it will be more difficult to get a good Quality Score.
+This gives you the broadest range of possible visibility, but your ad may be shown in irrelevant searches and it will be more difficult to get a good Quality Score.

 Phrase match keywords